AdarshSane/2pac-share/readme.md

 **ALL EYEZ ON YOUR FILES** - A gangster-themed file sharing app inspired by 2Pac.

+**MADE BY ADARSH WITH CLAUDE AI, I HAVE NO IDEA HOW THIS WAS MADE BUT IT WORKS, ALSO THE SHAREABLE LINK DOESNT WORK SO DONT WORRY WILL FIX LATER**

 ## 🔥 Features

 - **Red/Black gangster aesthetic** with 2Pac vibes